 Translator Paul Merchant: At the Royal Academy in London, an exhibit of objects from Matisse’s studio, alongside the paintings that include these objects: drawing attention to aspects of the painter’s world that can easily be overlooked as accessories, but which are in fact reflections of his tender heart and a tribute to his impeccable eye.

 Artist Meghan Keane: I have been looking at a lot of quilts and global textiles lately.
-These works are clearly great and are underacknowledged art by women, globally.
+These works are great and yet underacknowledged globally, another instance of women artists not receiving appropriate recognition.
 Very inspiring to spend time with their masterpieces, even if only through books or internet images.